Aymmaann/DevWage-Explorer/README.md

 3. Fill in the required information in the Predict page to calculate your predicted salary.
 4. Explore current trends by selecting different visualization options on the Explore page.

+## File Overview in DevWage Explorer
+- #### predict.py:
+Imports necessary libraries and modules, including Streamlit, NumPy, and the saved machine learning model.
+Defines categorical variables such as countries, education levels, and age groups.
+Provides functions for loading the saved machine learning model and preprocessing user input for salary prediction.
+Implements the Streamlit user interface for the salary prediction page.

+- #### application.py:
+Imports Streamlit and the functions defined in predict.py and data.py.
+Implements the main Streamlit web application.
+Provides a sidebar for users to choose between the "Predict" and "Explore" options.
+Calls the respective functions based on the user's choice.

+- #### data.py:
+Imports necessary libraries, including Streamlit, Pandas, and Matplotlib.
+Defines functions for data loading, cleaning, and exploration.
+Implements Streamlit visualizations to explore trends in Software Engineering salaries, such as pie charts, bar charts, and line charts.
+Utilizes caching to optimize data loading for improved performance.

+- #### Notebook for Model Training:
+Contains the code used in a Jupyter notebook for training the machine learning model.
+Involves data loading, preprocessing, feature engineering, model selection, training, and evaluation.
+Chooses the Decision Tree Regressor as the final model and saves it along with Label Encoders using the pickle library.

 ## Model Training
 1. #### Data Collection: